 Misconception 1: Higher months means better.
 A strategy showing +8 months with one padlock is not necessarily better than one showing +5 months with five padlocks.
 Evidence strength tells you how reliable the estimate is.
 An eight-month figure derived from a handful of small, poorly controlled studies is far less trustworthy than a five-month figure supported by dozens of large trials.
 When evidence strength is low, the real effect could be anywhere from negative to double the stated figure.

 Misconception 5: The EEF says learning styles are completely useless.
-The EEF does not appear in the Toolkit for learning styles because the evidence does not support the practice of teaching to a pupil's preferred style.
+Learning styles do not appear in the EEF Toolkit.
+This is because evidence does not support teaching to a learner's preferred style.
 However, the EEF does support the use of varied representations, including visual and verbal formats.
 Dual coding, which uses paired visual and verbal information, appears with a positive effect estimate.
 The distinction is between matching instruction to a supposed fixed learner type (no evidence) and using multiple representations to aid understanding (good evidence).

 Integrating EEF Evidence into Lesson Planning

 Consider how a Year 10 history teacher might integrate three high-impact strategies into a single lesson on the causes of the First World War.
 At the start of the lesson, a short retrieval quiz covering prior knowledge of European alliances serves the retrieval practice strand.
-This takes five minutes and requires no marking, as pupils self-check against a visualised answer key, which also serves the dual coding strand.
-The main teaching phase uses worked examples displayed on the board, reducing the cognitive load that pupils would face if they had to construct both the analysis and the written structure simultaneously.
-At the end, pupils complete a three-sentence metacognitive reflection: what they understood, what they found difficult, and what they will revisit before the next lesson.
+This takes five minutes and requires no marking, as learners self-check against a visualised answer key, which also serves the dual coding strand.
+The main teaching phase shows worked examples on the board.
+This reduces the thinking load on learners.
+Without this, learners would have to work out the analysis and written structure at the same time.
+At the end, learners complete a three-sentence metacognitive reflection.
+They write what they understood, what they found difficult, and what they will revisit before the next lesson.

 Beyond the Toolkit: Reports and Guidance